Grigory Potemkin: Commander-in-Chief

 In July 1790, the Russian Baltic Fleet was defeated by the Swedish at the Battle of Svensksund.
 Despite the damage, the silver lining for the Russians was that the Swedes now felt able to negotiate on an even footing and a peace was soon signed (Treaty of Värälä on 14 August 1790) based on the status quo ante bellum, thus ending the threat of invasion.
 The peace also freed up military resources for the war against the Turks.
 Potemkin had moved his ever more lavish court to Bender and there were soon more successes against Turkey, including the capture of Batal-Pasha and, on the second attempt, of Kiliya on the Danube.
 By the end of November, only one major target remained: the Turkish fortress of Izmail.
 At Potemkin's request, General Suvorov commanded the assault, which proved to be costly but effective.
 The victory was commemorated by Russia's first, albeit unofficial, national anthem, "Let the thunder of victory sound!", written by Gavrila Derzhavin and Osip Kozlovsky.

-After two years, he returned to St. Petersburg to face the threat of war against an Anglo-Prussian coalition in addition to the war with Turkey.
+After two years, he returned to Saint Petersburg to face the threat of war against an Anglo-Prussian coalition in addition to the war with Turkey.
 His return was widely celebrated with the "Carnival of Prince Potemkin".
 The Prince came across as polite and charming though his latest mistress, Princess Ekaterina Dolgorukaya, appeared sidelined, and Potemkin found himself embroiled in court intrigue whilst trying to force Zubov out.
 Catherine and Potemkin fought over military strategy; the Empress wanted no compromise, while Potemkin wanted to buy time by appeasing the Prussians.

 Fortunately for the Russians, the Anglo-Prussian alliance collapsed and a British ultimatum that Russia should accept the status quo ante bellum was withdrawn.
 In this way, the threat of a wider war receded.
 Though Russia was still at war with the Ottomans, Potemkin's focus was now Poland.
 Potemkin had conservative allies including Felix Potocki, whose schemes were so diverse that they have yet to be fully untangled.
 For example, one idea was for Potemkin to declare himself king.

 Success on the Turkish front continued, mostly attributable to Potemkin.
 He now had the opportunity to confront the Turks and dictate a peace, but that would mean leaving Catherine.
 His procrastination soured Catherine's attitude towards him, a situation compounded by Potemkin's choice of the married Princess Paskovia Adreevna Golitsyna (née Shuvalova) as his latest mistress.
 In the end, Potemkin was given the requisite authority to negotiate with the Turks (and, afterwards, to pursue his Polish ambitions), and dispatched by Catherine back to the south.
 She sent a note after him, reading "Goodbye my friend, I kiss you".